NixOS/rfcs/rfcs/0017-intensional-store.md

 Any user with write access to `/var/lib/nix/.stage` and `/var/lib/nix` can install entries.
 To do so:

-1. They prepare entries to be stored in `/var/lib/nix/.stage`, renaming each entry to its `$cas`.
+1. They prepare entries to be stored in `/var/lib/nix/.stage`, renaming each entry to its `$cas` and `$cas.m`.
-1. They atomically move prepared entries to `/var/lib/nix`, in reverse dependency order, meaning dependencies of an entry are moved first.
+1. They atomically move prepared entries to `/var/lib/nix`, in reverse dependency order, meaning dependencies of an entry are moved first, and `$cas.m` is moved before `$cas`

 Note that to ensure atomicity, `.stage` needs to be on the same filesystem as the Store.

-Note that when two writers are trying to install the same path, one of them might get an error, but the end result will be the same (as long as the `$cas` is self-valid).
+Note that when two writers are trying to install the same `$cas` or `$cas.m`, one of them might get an error, but the end result will be the same (as long as the `$cas` is self-valid).
 So multiple writers can also be on separate hosts, in a trusted setting.

 ### Verification

-A path in the Store is verified by calculating its `$cas`.
+A path in the Store is verified by calculating its `$cas` (see above).
 If the `$cas` doesn't match, the path is moved to `/var/lib/nix/.quarantaine`, where a sysadmin has to investigate.

 Any process with write access to `/var/lib/nix` and `/var/lib/nix/.quarantaine` can do this, for example the Store daemon.